-Employees, current and former Trustees are under obligations and duties of confidentiality and must comply with the Trust’s data protection policy.
-Other recipients may receive and process personal data under appropriate instructions from the Trust and are, where necessary, required by contract to keep confidential and secure the information they process on behalf of the Trust and may not use it for any purpose other than to carry out the services they are performing for the Trust.
+Employees, current and former Trustees are under obligations and duties of confidentiality and must comply with the Trust’s confidentiality and data protection policies.
+Other recipients (e.g. cloud service providers and professional advisors) may receive and process personal data under appropriate instructions from the Trust and are, where necessary, required by contract to keep confidential and secure the information they process on behalf of the Trust and may not use it for any purpose other than to carry out the services they are performing for the Trust.

 Except as described in this notice, the Trust will not share personal data with third parties without an individual’s permission, unless to: (i) respond to duly authorized information requests of police and governmental authorities or (ii) comply with laws, regulations, or court orders; (iii) enforce/protect the rights and properties of the Trust, and in each case, in accordance with applicable law.

-The Trust transfers personal data to the USA as a result of its usage of the cloud storage provider, Dropbox, to host its information.
-The international transfer of personal data to Dropbox’s US operations is covered by Dropbox’s EU-US Privacy Shield Certification which can be viewed here.
-If you would like additional details about this transfer mechanism please contact the Trust’s Secretary by sending an email to firstname.lastname@example.org.
+The Trust transfers personal data to the USA as a result of its usage of Microsoft Corporation services (including SharePoint, Outlook and OneDrive) and Salesforce and Formstack with regard to the Trust’s database and online application forms.
+The international transfer of personal data to these companies’ US operations is covered by the Standard Contractual Clauses recognised by the UK General Data Protection Regulation and Data Protection Act 2018.
+If you would like additional details about this transfer mechanism please contact the Trust by sending an email to email@example.com.

 How Long The Trust Retains Personal Data